 The chief mentioned the name of the second chief.
 I quickly moved and approached the human, closed my eyes and lifted my sword high and made the journey painless for the human man.

 “I told them you were innocent!
 I told them you are for us and not for the humans but they did not believe me.
-I knew you’d do anything to save what you love most Buga.
+I knew you’d do anything to save what you love most, Buga.
 Indeed, I am pleased with you … indeed I am,” said the chief as he walked to me.

-He relieved me of the sword with a smile on his face, walked and stood in front of mother.
+He relieved me of the sword with a smile on his face, walked and stood in front of Mother.

 “The Puricans will never have a great leader like me, my true name says it all.
-I have sent two of my guards to find that underwater cave and bring my dinner to me, you’d do anything to save what you love, and you proved that by killing my only son?
-I also told them you are a fool,” he then lifted the sword and cut off mother’s head, “Kill him and bring me his head!” he shouted to the guards.
+I have sent two of my guards to find that underwater cave and bring my dinner to me.
+You’d do anything to save what you love, and you proved that by killing my only son?
+I also told them you are a fool,” he then lifted the sword and cut off Mother’s head, “Kill him and bring me his head!” he shouted to the guards.

-I cried out and became mad at myself as the guards made a run toward me pulling out their swords for slaughter.
+I cried out and became mad at myself as the guards made a run toward me, pulling out their swords for slaughter.

 There was nobody on the way, not a single Purican.
 Maybe they had reached and captured Anna, I thought, but the more I thought about it the faster I ran.
-I didn’t care if anyone was following me, I got to the waters and dived in.
+I didn’t care if anyone was following me.
+I got to the waters and dived in.

-Anna was frightened when she saw me, I had to calm her down and explain to her that we must leave before the rest of the guards arrive.
+Anna was frightened when she saw me, so I had to calm her down and explain to her that we must leave before the rest of the guards arrive.